If you use or own an air weapon, you need to license it.

 If you want to know more about the exemptions from needing an air weapons licence, visit legislation.gov.uk

-You can apply for your licence from Police Scotland from 1 July 2016.
+You can apply for an air weapon licence from Police Scotland.

 Find out more about the application process on airweapon.scot.